-Main Modificati O on Origin Section / Policy / Paragraph Page (Submission Document) Description of Proposed Focused Change MM 5.1 E EPFC17 FEPFC11 with fpmc27 embedded FEPFC12 FEPFC13 Ist new paragraph amended.
-Policy CS1 1 st para 39 Provision will be made for the delivery of at least 10,500 net additional dwellings and associated infrastructure over the period 2006 to 2026.
+Main Modificati on Origin Section / Policy / Paragraph Page (Submission Document) Description of Proposed Focused Change MM 5.1 EPFC17 Policy CS1 1 st para 39 Amend Policy CS1 to read as follows: FEPFC11 (with fpmc27 embedded Provision will be made for the delivery of at least 10,500 net additional dwellings and associated infrastructure over the period 2006 to 2026.
 Delivery will be phased and managed in order to meet at least an annual average net additional dwelling requirement of 525 dwellings per annum and to maintain a rolling five year supply of housing land.
+FEPFC13 1st new paragraph amended.
 An update of the Strategic Housing Market Assessment (SHMA) (so that it accords with the requirements of National Planning Policy Framework, paragraph 159) will be undertaken within 3 years of the adoption of the Core Strategy.
 This will be carried out in co-operation with neighbouring authorities within the Housing Market Area.
 If the updated SHMA indicates that housing provision within the District needs to be greater than currently planned, a review of the scale of housing provision in the Core Strategy will be undertaken.

 Main Modificati on Origin Section / Policy / Paragraph Page (Submission Document) Description of Proposed Focused Change New homes will be located in accordance with the settlement hierarchy outlined in the spatial strategy and area delivery plan policies.
 New homes will be primarily developed on Suitable previously developed land within settlement boundaries.
 Other suitable land within settlement boundaries.
 Strategic sites and broad locations identified on the Core Strategy Key Diagram.
 Land allocated for residential development in subsequent Development Plan Documents.
 The Site Allocations and Delivery Development Plan Document will identify specific sites to accommodate the broad distribution of housing set out in the Area Delivery Plan policies.
 Greenfield sites will need to be allocated adjoining settlements in all four of the spatial areas to accommodate the required housing.
 Taking into account the SHLAA, updated by any further evidence, such sites will be selected to achieve the most sustainable pattern of development consistent with the other policies in the Core Strategy.
 All settlement boundaries will be reviewed in the Site Allocations and Delivery DPD.
-MM 5.2 EPFC17 (with fpmc189 embedded for clarity) and Policy CS1 Explanatory Text 39 Amend the explanatory text of policy CS1 with the following paragraphs after the first sentence of paragraph 5.1 to read as follows: Explanation of the Policy amended by FEPFC14 Para 5.1 and new paras.
+MM 5.2 EPFC17 (with fpmc189 embedded for Policy CS1 Explanatory Text 39 Amend the explanatory text of policy CS1 with the following paragraphs after the first sentence of paragraph 5.1 to read as follows: clarity) and amended by Para 5.1 Explanation of the Policy FEPFC14 and new paras.
 The amount of new homes which the Core Strategy plans to provide is that set out in Policy H1 of the South East Plan.
 This requires provision for 10,500 net additional